RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

   - Updated ConsolidatedFactory to provide TransactionManager
   - Updated server.go to use ConsolidatedFactory for dependency injection
 - Ready to proceed with Risk Management System implementation

+## Current Focus
+- **Task:** 4 - Consolidate Authentication Middleware
+- **Status:** Completed
+- **Context:**
+    - Tasks 5 (Standardize Error Handling) and 6 (Refactor Repository Pattern Implementation) have been completed.
+    - The error handling system has been standardized with a unified AppError type, consistent HTTP status mapping, and proper tracing.
+    - Repository pattern has been standardized with a factory pattern, consistent interfaces, and proper dependency injection.
+    - Authentication middleware has been consolidated with a factory pattern, consistent interfaces, and proper dependency injection.
+    - Multiple authentication providers are supported (Clerk, Test, Disabled).
+    - The middleware has been integrated with the dependency injection container.
+    - The server has been updated to use the middleware.
+    - Scripts have been added for managing server processes.
+    - The next step is to work on Task 10 - System Status and Monitoring.

+## Immediate Next Steps
+- ✅ Consolidate authentication middleware with a factory pattern
+- ✅ Implement multiple authentication providers (Clerk, Test, Disabled)
+- ✅ Integrate authentication middleware with the dependency injection container
+- ✅ Update the server to use the middleware
+- ✅ Add scripts for managing server processes
+- Start working on Task 10 - System Status and Monitoring

+## References
+- Migration Plan: `docs/migration_plan.md`
+- Target Structure: `docs/target_structure_and_placement.md`

+### Current Task: Task 4 - Consolidate Authentication Middleware (completed)

+We have implemented a standardized authentication middleware system for the application.

+Achievements:
+1. ✅ Created a unified AuthMiddleware interface
+2. ✅ Implemented ClerkMiddleware for production use
+3. ✅ Implemented TestMiddleware for testing
+4. ✅ Implemented DisabledMiddleware for development
+5. ✅ Created an AuthFactory for creating the appropriate middleware
+6. ✅ Added middleware to the dependency injection container
+7. ✅ Updated the server to use the middleware
+8. ✅ Added scripts for managing server processes

+Next Steps:
+- Move on to the next task: Task 10 - System Status and Monitoring